 However, one major difference is that like their counterparts in industry, the local government legal team will be far more proactive in the formulation of proposed policies than those in private practice law firms.

 The opportunities for management, both legal and general, are well established.
 Indeed, the role of the senior solicitor (or county secretary) within local government is similar to that performed by a company secretary.

 Training in local government

 There are approximately 130 training contracts available in local government, but competition is strong and the application process is rigorous.
 The SRA carries a list of those authorities that are authorised to take on trainees.

 Why be a local government lawyer?

 Many lawyers decide to follow this path early on and do their training within a local authority legal section, going on to full careers within councils.
 Others may come after training at a law firm, having decided on a public sector career over those offered by private practice.

 Training within a local government legal department does not limit your career choices.
 A move into private practice is not uncommon, nor is a switch into industry.
-Those with managerial skills may move easily into senior positions in councils, whilst the opportunities to specialise in many different areas of law are good.
+Those with managerial skills may move easily into senior positions in councils, while the opportunities to specialise in many different areas of law are good.

 How to apply